andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Balamb Garden:
     - Curfew: White SeeDs arrive to help Ellone.
     - During the rebellion: SeeDs jumps down from the festival stage.
-    - Balamb Garden deck: White SeeDs come abroad the Balamb Garden deck.
+    - Deck: White SeeDs come abroad the Balamb Garden deck.
   - D-District Prison:
     - Squall is freed from the chains and lands on the ground.
     - Exiting from the crane.